blacklightpy/vaultofknowledge/Arguments against religion.md

 							- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.\]** If they say, because he expects us to do it ourselves, because that is the reason for humanity as a whole
 								- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q1\]** Why would someone not fix a problem he can fix in an instant?
 									- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q1.A1.\]** If they say, it is not his responsibility to fix our lack of faith.
 Those who have faith have no problems.
-										- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q1.A1.Q1.\]** But answer the previous question, is it not his responsibility to fix the suffering in the world that's due to lack of faith, which he allowed in the world?
+										- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q1.A1.Q1.\]** But answer the previous question, is it not his responsibility to fix the suffering in the world that's due to lack of faith, which he allowed in the world? ^backlink-to-devil
 											- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q1.A1.Q1.A1.\]** If they say, we will suffer now so that the evil ones will burn in hell
 												- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q1.A1.Q1.A1.Q1.\]** Why did you have to suffer that much?
 													- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q1.A1.Q1.A1.Q1.A1.\]** If they say, the test is necessary for obedience